ICF 1.5.20.25

 Secure the connection to the RCS with SSL

-The following section does not apply to Identity Cloud, as it requires filesystem access to your installation.
+The following section does not apply to Advanced Identity Cloud, as it requires filesystem access to your installation.

 The SSL configuration for an RCS depends on whether you are running the RCS in server mode or in client mode: